Hong Xiguan

-Hung Hei-gun or Hong Xiguan (1745—1825) was a Chinese martial artist who lived in the Qing dynasty.
-He was also an influential figure in the Southern Shaolin school of Chinese martial arts.
-His name is also alternatively romanised as Hung Hei-koon, Hung Hei-kwun, Hung Hsi-kuan, and similar renditions.
+Hong Xiguan (1745–1825) was a Chinese martial artist who lived in the Qing dynasty.
+He was also an influential figure in the Southern school of Chinese martial arts.
+His name is also alternatively romanised as Hung Hei-gun, Hung Hei-koon, Hung Hei-kwun, Hung Hsi-kuan, and similar renditions.
 He was believed to be the creator and founder of Hung Ga Kuen.

 Life

-Hung was originally a tea merchant.
-He escaped to the Southern Shaolin Monastery in Fujian Province after having an argument with Manchus elites.
+Hong was originally a tea merchant.
+He escaped to the Southern Shaolin Monastery in Fujian province after having an argument with Manchus elites.
 The abbot, Jee-sin, accepted him into the monastery and soon found out how talented and hardworking he was in Southern Shaolin martial arts.
-Jee-sin was impressed by these qualities and soon began to teach Hung the Black Tiger Fist that he specialised in.
-After six years, Hung became the best among the "lay" members of Southern Shaolin Monastery.
+Jee-sin was impressed by these qualities and soon began to teach Hong the Bak Fu Pai (White Tiger Fist) that he specialised in.
+After six years, Hong became the best among the "lay" members of Southern Shaolin Monastery.
 These "lay" members refer to people who learnt Southern Shaolin martial arts but were not ordained as monks in the monastery.
 However, Qing government forces destroyed Southern Shaolin Monastery later because the monastery provided refuge for many rebels seeking to overthrow the Qing dynasty.